robbielove/catalyst-it/README.md

 ## Database destruction

-Due to the nature of this script and the requirements - the database will always be cleared first and then the tables re-created.
+Due to the nature of this script and the requirements - the database will always be cleared first (except for dry runs) and then the tables re-created.

 THIS MEANS ALL YOUR PREVIOUS DATA WILL BE DELETED!